meetpatel2220/hacktoberfest2021/CONTRIBUTING.md

+This repository is for beginners
+Fork this repository
-this repo is for very biggeners in this repo you just create new file and send pull request
+create new file in any folder (like java,cpp) send pull request